kubohiroya/sheet2form/README.md

  If an `id` row with actual(not-empty) value exists and its related Google Form can be opened by the Google Forms API method `FormApp.openById`, the opened form will be reused and updated.

-### Add pageBreak and goToPage navigation by multipleChoice
+### Setup goToPage navigation from one of multipleChoice items to a pageBreak

 1. Define the target `pageBreak` item row with column B as the title of pageBreak.
 1. Define the referrer `pageBreak` item row with column D cell as the reference to the other pageBreak item by the title text.